Josefa Luevano Corona passed away peacefully on October 15, 2019 at the age of 90, surrounded by her five children.

 She was a loving aunt, sister, mother, grandmother and great grandmother.
 She is survived by her five children, George, Richard and his wife Richelle, William and his wife Tanya, David and his wife Lilia, and Anita and her husband Eric Fox.
 In addition, she is survived by her 11 Grandchildren and nine great-grandchildren.

 Josefa was born in 1929 in Fiero, New Mexico the fifth of 7 children.
 Her siblings were Salvador, Emma, Vera, Arturo, Inocente and Maria Elena.
 She moved to the San Francisco Bay Area in 1956 and started work for Pacific Telephone.
 She worked for Pacific Telephone until 1984 when she retired.
 After retirement she worked for Emmet Construction in Newark.

 In her retirement, Josefa traveled extensively to places like Russia, China, Australia and took many cruises to see the world.
 It was Josefa’s wish to live with her family for as long as she could and her five children worked together to grant her wish.

 May she rest in Peace.

-To send flowers to Josefa's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Josefa Luevano Corona, please visit our floral store.